jamestitus299/RB_api/README.md

     /query/delete/user -- endpoint that chain deletes user, and the tasks and notes created by the user

+    /status            -- checks if the server and database server is alive (status of the API)

 # Getting started
     Create a virtual environment and install the dependencies from the requirements.txt , then start the uvicorn server